 Students arrange various social events throughout the year culminating with the music and art festival ‘Granumfestivalen’ in May.

-In the autumn, the school arranges study trips abroad for the 2nd year students.
+Every year, in the autumn, the school arranges study trips abroad for the students.

 The School is located centrally in Oslo’s creative district with a view of the river Akerselva.
 The area is called Vulkan and is near the popular Grünerløkka bustling with cafes, small shops and most of the city’s Higher Art Education Institution’s.
 The School premises are purpose built, they are spacious and open which creates a unique learning environment for both students and staff.
 Einar Granum School of Art was established in 1970 as Norway’s first private Art School.